|Elliott Sound Products||Using HEXFETs in High Fidelity Audio|

 Figure 6 - Normalised Vth Vs. Junction Temperature

-From Advanced Power Devices, their application note ² provides the graph shown in Figure 6.
+From Advanced Power Devices, their application note [ 2 ] provides the graph shown in Figure 6.
 Normalising simply means that everything is taken back to a reference of unity, so simply multiply the claimed Vth by the figure shown along the left side, for the temperature at which your device will operate.
 If your MOSFET will undergo a temperature change from 25° to 100°, then Vth will fall to 0.83 of the ambient temperature value at 100°C. This application note also mentions the possibility of a failure mode similar to second breakdown when operating switching MOSFETs as linear amplifiers.
 The App.
 Note refers to this failure mode as 'hot-spotting' or 'current tunnelling', but it's very similar to traditional second breakdown.
 Indeed, two of the articles listed below refer to the fact that using a HEXFET much bigger than needed (to provide a safety margin) has exactly the opposite effect.
 Rather than increasing the safety margin, the larger device is more likely to fail if it is working well below the 'inflection' current in a linear circuit.

 Do not be mislead by claims that MOSFETs are immune from thermal runaway, although lateral MOSFETs are much better in this respect than vertical MOSFETs (HEXFETs and similar high-gain switching devices).
 Based on the above, it is quite apparent that vertical MOSFETs can easily get into thermal runaway if the bias servo is not set up correctly.
 Using just a pot (as shown in P101) is absolutely forbidden with vertical FETs - a matched bias servo thermally coupled to the MOSFET heatsink is essential to prevent both thermal runaway and crossover distortion.